-This letter is in response to the Staff's comment letter dated April 25, 2007, regarding the above-referenced registration statements for AECOM Technology Corporation ("AECOM" or the "Company").
-On April 23, 2007, the Company filed Amendment No. 2 to the registration statement on Form S-1.
+This letter is in response to your comment letter dated May 8, 2007, regarding the above-referenced registration statement for AECOM Technology Corporation ("AECOM" or the "Company").
 To assist your review, we have retyped the text of the Staff's comment in italics below.
-We have also included with this letter Amendment No. 3 (the "Amendment") to the registration statement on Form S-1, which among other things includes financial statements and the Company's results of operations for the period ended March 31, 2007.
+We have also included with this letter a marked copy of the amendment to the registration statement on Form S-1.